-Europaparlaments- og rådsbeslutning om etablering av en forenklet ordning for kontroll av person ved yttergrensene baser på ensidige godkjenning av Bulgaria, Kroatia, Kypros og Romania av visse dokumenter som ekvivalente til deres nasjonale visum for transitt gjennom eller planlagt opphold på deres territorier som ikke overstiger 90 dager i enhver 180-dagers periode og om oppheving av vedtak nr.
+Europaparlaments- og rådsbeslutning nr.
+565/20214/EU av 15. mai 2014 om etablering av en forenklet ordning for kontroll av person ved yttergrensene baser på ensidige godkjenning av Bulgaria, Kroatia, Kypros og Romania av visse dokumenter som ekvivalente til deres nasjonale visum for transitt gjennom eller planlagt opphold på deres territorier som ikke overstiger 90 dager i enhver 180-dagers periode og om oppheving av vedtak nr.
 895/2006/EF og europaparlaments- og rådsvedtak nr.
 582/2008/EF

-Decision of the European Parliament and of the Council introducing a simplified regime for the control of persons at the external borders based on the unilateral recognition by Bulgaria, Croatia, Cyprus and Romania of certain documents as equivalent to their national visas for transit through or intended stays on their territories not exceeding 90 days in any 180-day period and repealing Decision No 895/2006/EC and Decision No 582/2008/EC of the European Parliament and the Council
+Decision No 565/2014/EU of the European Parliament and of the Council of 15 May 2014 introducing a simplified regime for the control of persons at the external borders based on the unilateral recognition by Bulgaria, Croatia, Cyprus and Romania of certain documents as equivalent to their national visas for transit through or intended stays on their territories not exceeding 90 days in any 180-day period and repealing Decisions No 895/2006/EC and No 582/2008/EC

 BAKGRUNN (fra kommisjonsforslaget, engelsk utgave)